Carroted/simulo_docs/docs/samples/reset.md

+---
+title: Resetting The Scene
+description: Sample of how to reset the Simulo scene in scripting
+---

 # Resetting The Scene

 The Simulo API currently has no built-in way to reset the scene to its default state.
 However, by using the following code, we can accomplish it anyway: